janjiralakirankumar/DevOpsEssentials/README.md

 ### Task-0: The first step is to `Manually Launch an Anchor EC2 Server` with the below configuration:

 #### Step-01: Pre-requisites:

+Login to AWS Console, go to EC2 Dashboard, and under "Network & Security," create a key pair and a security group.

 1. Create key pair with name: `DevOps-Keypair-YourName`
 2. Create security group with name: `DevOps-SG-YourName` (Include Ports: `22 [SSH],` `80 [HTTP],` `8080 [Jenkins],` `9999 [Tomcat],` and `4243 [Docker].`)

-Once you are ready, while Manually Launching an Anchor EC2 Instance, select the above `DevOps-Keypair-YourName` and `DevOps-SG-YourName`
+Once you are ready, then while Manually Launching an Anchor EC2 Instance, select the above `DevOps-Keypair-YourName` and `DevOps-SG-YourName`

 #### Step-02: Steps for launching the Anchor EC2 Instance